sustrik/libdill/tutorial-protocol.md

 #include <libdillimpl.h>
 ```

 To make it clear what API we are trying to implement, let's start with a simple test program.
-We'll call our protocol `quux` and at this point we will do nothing more than open and close the handle:
+We'll call our protocol `quux` and at this point we will just open and close the handle:

 ```c
 int main(void) {